tox-dev/tox/docs/example/basic.rst

     [testenv]
     deps =
-        docutils        # comes from standard PyPI
+        # docutils will be installed directly from PyPI
+        docutils
-        :DEV:mypackage  # will be installed from custom "DEV" PyPI url
+        # mypackage will be installed from custom "DEV" PyPI url
+        :DEV:mypackage

 This configuration will install ``docutils`` from the default Python PYPI server and will install the ``mypackage`` from